seanzhe/WebEngineering/README.md

+# Overview

-Website for COMP 120: Web Engineering at the Tufts University Department of Computer Science: https://www.cs.tufts.edu/comp/120
+Website for COMP 20: Web Programming at the Tufts University Department of Computer Science: https://www.cs.tufts.edu/comp/20

+Feel free to use content but do cite me!